Mori fibre spaces for $3$-folds over imperfect fields: Introduction

 ACC for log canonical thresholds has an immediate corollary to termination of log canonical threefold flips, using the argument of \cite{birkar_acc_2005}.
 Here we include the relative situation since this is also new.

 \begin{corollary}[Termination of effective lc flips] Let $T$ be a scheme which is quasi-projective over a finite dimensional excellent ring admitting a dualising complex and no residue characteristics $2$, $3$ or $5$.
 Suppose that $(X,B)$ is a log canonical threefold pair with $\mathbb{R}$-boundary which is projective over $T$.
-Suppose further that the image of $X$ in $T$ has positive dimension or that $T$ is an $F$-finite field.

 Then any sequence of $(K_X+B)$-flips which are also $M$ flips for some $M\geq 0$ terminates. \end{corollary}